 How to avoid contaminated soil?

-Good honest topsoil is hard to find.
+Good quality topsoil is hard to find.
 It’s not unusual to find someone selling soil through a local ad who has perhaps been doing some building work and had excess soil to deal with.
 Be careful.
 The soil could contain building debris, it might be subsoil or it may have accidentally been contaminated with chemicals.

 The only way to buy soil is to go to a reputable dealer who can show you test certificates.
 You need to know that the soil is free from contaminants such as heavy metals.
 Also that it has been passed through a giant sieve (aka screened) to remove giant sticks and stones.
 Search for 20mm screened topsoil.